rust-lang/rust/src/doc/guide-ffi.md

 Foreign libraries often hand off ownership of resources to the calling code.
-When this occurs, we must use Rust's destructors to provide safety and guarantee the release of these resources (especially in the case of failure).
+When this occurs, we must use Rust's destructors to provide safety and guarantee the release of these resources (especially in the case of panic).

 # Callbacks from C code to Rust functions